HosnaJabbari/DinoKnot_data/README.md

 This folder contains data presented in the IEEE ICHI 2021 conference preceeding paper (preliminary results to our study not presented in the journal article).

-The folder **\GISAID_mutation_Screenshot_hCoV-19_app** contains screenshots of the GISAID hCoV-19-app on the frequency of mutations in the areas surrounding the primer binding regions of the reverse priemrs, along with the entire genome from the dates July 23, 2020 and March 28 2021.
+The folder **\GISAID_mutation_Screenshot_hCoV-19_app** contains screenshots of the GISAID hCoV-19-app on the frequency of mutations in the areas surrounding the primer binding regions of the reverse primers, along with the entire genome from the dates July 23, 2020 and March 28 2021.